Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Real Data Application

-In the DURABLE study, the major objective is lowering patients' endpoint blood glucose level measured in HbA1c level, and in this analysis, we use the reduction of HbA1c level at 48 weeks since 0 week as the reward outcome.
-The risk outcome is set to be hypoglycemia frequency encountered by patients, which reflects the potential risk induced by adopting assigned treatment.
-Since not all patients entered the intensification study with treatment reassignment, to implement BR-DTRs, we assume that for the patients who reached HbA1c level lower than 7.0 at the end of the first phase trial, their current treatment was already optimal and should not be adjusted.
-Under this assumption, the second stage analysis only involves patients who entered the intensification study; while only in the first stage will all patients be included for the analysis.
-In the first stage estimation, for the patients in the maintenance study, their future reward outcome (reduction of HbA1c) is assumed to be maintained.
-That is, in Stage I, the reward outcome becomes
+In the DURABLE study, the major objective is lowering patients' endpoint blood glucose level measured in HbA1c level, and in this analysis, {we use the reduction of HbA1c level at 24 weeks since baseline as the reward outcome for the first stage and use the reduction of HbA1c level at 48 weeks since 24 weeks as the reward outcome for the second stage.} The risk outcome is set to be hypoglycemia frequency encountered by patients, which reflects the potential risk induced by adopting assigned treatment. {Patients who achieved an HbA1c level lower than 7\% and entered the maintenance study would not be re-randomized with new treatments during the second stage.
+To accommodate these patients in our proposed framework, we make the additional assumption that for patients in the maintenance study, their first-stage treatment is already optimal and should not be adjusted.
+This assumption is consistent with the general guidance of treating T2D patients suggested by ADA where the patient's treatment should be unchanged if the patient's HbA1c level can be maintained lower than 7\% \citep{american_diabetes_association_pharmacologic_2022}.
+Under this assumption, in the second stage, patients in the maintenance study are already receiving optimal treatment so it is not necessary to estimate their optimal decision rules.
+Consequently, the second stage analysis will only involve patients who entered the intensification study, and only in the first stage will all patients be included in the analysis.
+In the first stage estimation, for patients in the maintenance study, their future reward outcome (reduction of HbA1c) is assumed to be maintained.} That is, in Stage I, the reward outcome becomes

 Finally, the second stage risk outcome is the total frequency of hyperglycemia events during the intensification study (from 24 weeks to 48 weeks) and the first stage risk outcome is defined to be the total hypoglycemia events from week 0-24 for patients who entered intensification study, and the total hypoglycemia events from week 0-48 rescaled to 24 weeks for the remaining patients who entered maintenance study.
-In the analysis, we eventually apply the logarithm transformation to these counts to handle some extreme large counts in the data.
+In the analysis, we eventually apply the logarithm transformation to these counts to handle some extremely large counts in the data.